Presence and performance go hand in hand in every aspect of our life.

 - Life habits like the routine we use every day to get going in the morning

-- Learned habits such as those we learn to do particular tasks like play a musical instrument, or make a cup of tea
+- Learned habits such as those we learn to do particular tasks like play a musical instrument, drive a car or make a cup of tea

-- Environmentally induced habits are those we get into unconsciously because of the environments we are in, such as when driving our car, working at a computer, and watching tv
+- Situational or Environmental habits are those we slip into unconsciously such as when driving our car, working at a computer, and watching tv

-- Life-event induced habits that become embodied when we are exposed to traumas such as significant injury, illness, shocks
+- Life-event induced habits that become embodied when we are exposed to shocks and traumas such as significant injury, illnesses and accidents